 Dalat Itinerary Day 2 – Crazy House & Dalat City Tour

-On the second day in Dalat, we’re exploring more of Dalat with visiting the Crazy House and also going on a half day Dalat city tour with OneTrip to explore the Central Highlands.
+On the second day in Dalat, we’re exploring more of Dalat by visiting the Crazy House and also going on a half-day Dalat city tour with OneTrip to explore the Central Highlands.

 Navigate through the tight walkways (enough for 1 person to pass by).
 End up at the rooftop with beautiful views of the city, a souvenir shop, or a room with an ocean theme and 3D artwork.
 It’s a fun visit to walk around and see Dr. Dang Vietn Nga’s vision.
 During our visit, there was construction to expand this place even larger.